jasonchen1221/python-notes/README.md

-# Python Tutorial & Testing Tools – Notes and Experiments
+# Python Tutorial & Testing Tools – Notes
 > This repository contains my personal study of the official Python tutorial, along with hands-on exploration of testing tools such as `doctest` and `pytest`.
 It includes structured notes, code experiments, and testing practices.

 ## Contents